 Bias Tugel Beach

-Bali’s east coast port of Padangbai is harbouring a little secret.
+The east coast port of Padangbai is harbouring a true hidden gem on Bali.
 Just 10 minutes on foot from the jetty is a hidden beauty of a white sandy beach.
 Reached via a nondescript track and hemmed in by overgrown rocky headlands, powder soft white sands, and awesome ocean sunsets await at Bias Tugel Beach.
 The raucous crowds and annoying hawkers of Kuta beach will soon feel like a distant memory.

 There is a smattering of simple beach cafes with a few sun loungers scattered along the sands.
 It’s a very laidback vibe with few other people around except for weekends when local families come to play in the surf.
 It all adds up to a hazy, lazy day chilling on the sand.
 Just to the west of the main beach is a good snorkelling spot where turtles bask in the shallows.
 It should come as little surprise to learn it is dubbed ‘secret beach’ by locals.